auth0-samples/auth0-python-api-samples/00-Starter-Seed/README.md

 1. Execute in command line `sh exec.sh` to run the Docker in Linux, or `.\exec.ps1` to run the Docker in Windows.
 2. Try calling [http://localhost:3001/ping](http://localhost:3001/ping)

+# Testing the API

 You can then try to do a GET to [http://localhost:3001/secured/ping](http://localhost:3001/secured/ping) which will throw an error if you don't send an access token signed with RS256 with the appropriate issuer and audience in the Authorization header.

 You can also try to  do a GET to [http://localhost:3001/secured/private/ping](http://localhost:3001/secured/private/ping) which will throw an error if you don't send an access token with the scope `read:agenda` signed with RS256 with the appropriate issuer and audience in the Authorization header.